FreetoflyBai/ImageLoader-master/README.md

 # ImageLoader-master
-ImageLoader-master is an image processing framework, mainly used LruCache 、 DiskLrucache and ThreadPoolExecutor
+ImageLoader-master is an image loading framework, mainly used LruCache 、 DiskLrucache and ThreadPoolExecutor